gjlondon/definitive_guide_to_django_deployment/README.md

    * Create a folder called `/srv/<APP_NAME>` that will hold our whole deployment

-   * Create a folder called `/srv/<APP_NAME>/shared` with will hold our virtualenv and key configuration
+   * Create a folder called `/srv/<APP_NAME>/shared` with will hold our virtualenv and some key configuration files

    * Download our latest copy of our Github repo to `/srv/<APP_NAME>/shared/cached-copy`